AdobeDocs/commerce-webapi/src/pages/graphql/schema/orders/mutations/request-guest-return.md

 ## Reference

-The [`requestGuestReturn`](https://developer.adobe.com/commerce/webapi/graphql-api/index.html#mutation-requestReturn) reference provides detailed information about the types and fields defined in this mutation.
+The [`requestGuestReturn`](https://developer.adobe.com/commerce/webapi/graphql-api/index.html#mutation-requestGuestReturn) reference provides detailed information about the types and fields defined in this mutation.

 ## Example usage

 The following example requests a product return from a guest customer.
+Note that the return status after this request is `UNCONFIRMED`, as guest users need to confirm the return request as stated above.

 **Request:**